Oxnard, California: Public elementary and junior high schools

 On February 12, 2008, a shooting involving students occurred at E.O.
 Green Junior High School in Oxnard.
-Larry King was shot in one of the classrooms where he was later taken to St. John's Hospital and died.
+Larry King was shot in one of the classrooms, from which he was taken to St. John's Hospital and later died.

-There are three private K–8 schools in Oxnard and one Roman Catholic High School administered by the Roman Catholic Archdiocese of Los Angeles.
+The Roman Catholic Archdiocese of Los Angeles administers three private K–8 schools in Oxnard and one Roman Catholic High School.